 With Egress integration for GSuite you can encrypt emails at the message-level, protecting them contents from any unauthorised access, including third-party apps.
 Encrypt attachments as well, all from a drop-down menu within the usual Gmail message pane.As soon as you hit Send the emails are end-to-end encrypted between you and your recipients, and with our user-friendly access management system providing sophisticated control over recipient access, senders can keep control of their data, even after sending.
 This includes the ability to revoke access at any time.

-And Egress Email and File Protection is still the only email encryption product to achieve CPA Foundation Grade certification from the UK Government’s National Cyber Security Centre, meaning users in highly regulated industries can use Egress to send Official and Official Sensitive content securely.
+Egress Protect is still the only email encryption product to achieve CPA Foundation Grade certification from the UK Government’s National Cyber Security Centre, meaning users in highly regulated industries can use Egress to send Official and Official Sensitive content securely.
 Issues with third-party apps are simply another example of the importance of message-level encryption.
 Our enterprise file sharing solution can also assist in making sure documents are shared securely in your organisation.
 Issues with third-party apps are simply another example of the importance of message-level encryption.

 How does Egress work with GSuite?